 - How easy it is to accomplish a goal, like finding an item or buying a product

 Make a list of tasks to analyze and then have your team perform the tasks.
-Any time your research shows it’s difficult to find a product, a page takes more than a few seconds to load, or there’s a broken link, take notes and remedy the problem.
+Any time your research shows it’s difficult to find a product, a page takes more than seven seconds to load, or there’s a broken link, take notes and remedy the problem.